ome/omero-figure/_posts/2015-11-09-try-new-roi-features-on-the-demo-app.markdown

 As you may have heard, we are currently adding ROI support to OMERO.figure, allowing you to draw ROIs on image panels and copy & paste these between images.
 This post describes the new features and invites you to try them out on the demo app and provide feedback ahead of their inclusion in the next release.
+**NB**: It should be noted that ROIs created in OMERO.figure are saved within the figure itself in the same way as labels & scalebars.
+They can't yet be saved back to the OMERO server, although we may add this functionality in due course.

 <h2>Adding, editing and deleting ROIs on image panels</h2>